2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Award Profile

-Since 2004, AMINEF as the Fulbright Commission in Indonesia manages the Fulbright Program in Indonesia and has placed Fulbright U.S. Student English Teaching Assistants (ETAs) in high school classrooms in Indonesia to assist local English teachers.
+Since 2004, AMINEF as the Fulbright Commission in Indonesia, manages the Fulbright Program in Indonesia and has placed Fulbright U.S. Student English Teaching Assistants (ETAs) in high school classrooms to assist local English teachers.
 ETAs work to improve students' English language abilities and to promote mutual understanding and knowledge of the United States' culture through English study.
 Each host school will tailor the assistantship to its English language teaching needs, and will place the ETA under the supervision of a counterpart teacher.
 The schools normally pair an ETA with one to three local English teachers with whom ETA will teach 20 - 25 hours per week.

 The program is an entry-level professional development opportunity for ETAs to advance their teaching skills, to learn about the host country, and to exchange knowledge about the U.S. at the same time.
-The intensive cross-cultural interaction in a local community almost invariably provides valuable and even life-changing experiences for the ETAs who have come to Indonesia.
+The intensive cross-cultural interaction in a local community almost invariably provides valuable experiences for the ETAs who have come to Indonesia.
+Indonesians are well-known as open, friendly, and hospitable, and ETAs in Indonesia inevitably talk of their experiences as ETAs there as transformative and life-changing.

 Grant Length

-8 Months
+9 Months

 Grant Period